lupyuen/lupyuen.github.io/src/unicorn4.md

 cd nuttx-arm64-emulator
 cargo run

-## To see the Emulated UART Output:
+## To see the Emulated UART Output
 cargo run | grep "uart output"
 ```

-We study the code inside...
+We inspect the code inside...

 # Unicorn Emulator for Avaota-A1